 Welcome to the virtual home of Moriah L. Purdy.
 Here is for a lot of things.
-Here is the point from which I axis.
+Here is a point from which I axis.

-I am currently teaching Seminar in Composition (one of Pitt’s first-year composition courses) through this year’s staff syllabus, with Carl Wilson’s Let’s Talk About Love as a shared course text as lens to critical inquiry.
-You can witness/engage with my students blogging at https://makingwithlanguagepittscfall2014.wordpress.com to see what we’re up to and get a sense of the course.
-In a future semester or summer I will be teaching a version of Seminar in Composition themed around “Where Good Ideas Come From,” with readings from a variety of genres focused on the ways in which individuals describe/study/interrogate methodologies of inquiry and invention as a means not only to think about how students themselves invent ideas, but the ways in which writers (themselves and others) construct and are constructed by genre.
+Just about everything I do has some kind of implication for my pedagogy.
+I am currently teaching Seminar in Composition (one of Pitt’s first-year composition courses) through this year’s staff syllabus, with Carl Wilson’s Let’s Talk About Love as a shared course text.
+I’m primarily working with this book, along with my students, as a case study into critical inquiry.
+You can witness/engage with my students blogging at https://scspring2015commonplaceblog.wordpress.com/ to see what we’re up to and get a sense of the course.

 ***DISCLAIMER: Most blog entry titles are derived from definitions via The Oxford English Dictionary.